-Hello, my name is Erin Solem, and I am a Licensed Clinical Social Worker.
-I obtained my Master’s degree in Advanced Clinical Social Work at Saint Leo University in 2014.
-As a Licensed Clinical Social Worker, I have worked in the Hospice Inpatient setting providing one on one grief counseling, children’s bereavement counseling, and overall grief and loss support.
-I also have experience working with End Stage Renal Disease patients requiring dialysis in three separate modalities providing counseling for individuals dealing with complex medical issues, anticipatory grieving, adjustment concerns, stress, anxiety, and overall feelings of depression.
+Hello, my name is Erin Cash, I am a Licensed Clinical Social Worker with 9 years of experience working with clients to target concerns of depression, anxiety, adjustment difficulties, relationships, grief & loss, pregnancy, prenatal, postnatal, parenting, self- esteem & identity, life limiting illnesses and overall life struggles.
+I have worked in the Hospice Inpatient setting providing grief counseling, children’s bereavement counseling, and overall grief and loss support.
+Experience working with End Stage Renal Disease patients requiring dialysis in three separate modalities, providing counseling for individuals dealing with complex medical issues, anticipatory grieving and adjustment concerns.
 Starting my own private practice to help others in need has always been a life-long dream, and passion.
-During these trying times, and need for constant adjustment to society, I feel there is no better time to offer individualized therapy that focuses on optimizing overall mental health and well-being.
-I believe whole heartedly that seeking therapy is the very first step in the healing process, and it takes an incredible amount of strength and personal perseverance.
-As your counselor, you can expect a compassionate, non-judgmental alliance, focusing on meeting you where you are in your journey, and empowering you to create therapeutic goals in a confidential, comfortable environment.
-Please feel free to reach out at any time.
+During these trying times and need for constant adjustment to society, I feel there is no better time to offer individualized therapy that focuses on optimizing overall mental health and well-being.
+I believe wholeheartedly that seeking therapy is the very first step in the healing process and it takes an incredible amount of strength and personal perseverance.
+Seeking therapy can help you target effective approaches to coping.
+Let me help you begin your healing process today.
+As your counselor, you can expect a compassionate, non-judgmental alliance, focusing on meeting you where you are in your journey and empowering you to create therapeutic goals in a confidential, comfortable environment.
+Please feel free to contact me at any time.

 Life Altering Illness